-New York, N.Y.
+New York, NY

-Vice President and COO, Lee Enterprises
+President and Chief Executive Officer, Lee Enterprises

 Kevin is active in many civic and industry organizations.
 His charitable and civic involvement includes serving on the board of directors of Ladue Education Foundation, The Partnership for Downtown St. Louis, Regional Business Council, St. Louis Regional Chamber, St. Louis Sports Commission, St. Louis Variety, and Old Newsboys Day Children’s Charity.
 He is a journalism graduate of Western Illinois University.
 Kevin and his wife, Linda, have four children.